aki2o/vba-porter/README.md

 You need to fulfill the following condition for creating your menu.

-* Define the public procedure which is named 'Click'
+* Define the public procedure which is named 'Click'.
+(The procedure is called when press the menu)
-* Write the menu name in the leading comment of the file
+* Write the menu name in the leading comment of the file.

 ```vb
 'VBAPorter:MenuName=MyMenu 01